 We wanted to start clean, by implementing sustainable practices as well as fair and ethical practices at every level of the business.
-So, when envisioning and creating Tribute, we thoroughly assessed every detail, from buying and merchandising, labelling, interior design to the shopping experience.
+So, when envisioning and creating TRIBUTE, we thoroughly assessed every detail, from buying and merchandising, labelling, interior design to the shopping experience.
 We thoroughly assessed everything you see in our space.
-We looked for the right products, materials, furniture, labels, packaging, that are cleaner and safer than conventional alternatives and that are designed for more than one use.
+We looked for the right products, materials, furniture, labels, packaging, designed for more than a single use, clean and safe.

 We believe in personalized encounters, immersive social experiences that become memorable, and leave a mark on our community and beyond.
 With a passion for social enterprise, for change, for fashion history and culture and for artisanal design, the idea behind this project was to bring more than a concept store to D.C. and to its community.
 Tribute is a place where fashion and design are celebrated not commoditized, where fashion nerds hang-out, discover amazing products and enjoy peerless in-store workshops and gigs.
 It is a place where the consumers are empowered.